Princess Margarete of Thurn and Taxis

-Princess Margarete of Thurn and Taxis (Margarete Marie Therese Elisabeth Friederike Alexandra Louise Prinzessin von Thurn und Taxis; 8 November 1909 – 21 September 2006) was the only daughter of Prince Alexander of Thurn and Taxis, Duke of Castel Duino, and his wife, Princess Marie Susanne of Ligne, making her a member of the House of Thurn and Taxis.
-She married Prince Gaetano of Bourbon-Parma in 1931, becoming member of the House of Bourbon-Parma.
+Princess Margarete of Thurn and Taxis (Margarete Marie Therese Elisabeth Friederike Alexandra Louise Prinzessin von Thurn und Taxis; 8 November 1909 – 21 September 2006) was the only daughter of Prince Alexander of Thurn and Taxis, Duke of Castel Duino, and Princess Marie Susanne of Ligne, making her a member of the House of Thurn and Taxis.
+She married Prince Gaetano of Bourbon-Parma in 1931, becoming a member of the House of Bourbon-Parma.

 Early life

-Princess Margarete of Thurn and Taxis was born on 8 November 1909 in the Château de Belœil (where are mother resided as the Château was owned by the House of Ligne) as the last children (and only daughter) of Prince Alexander of Thurn and Taxis, and his first wife Princess Marie Susanne of Ligne.
+Princess Margarete of Thurn and Taxis was born on 8 November 1909 in the Château de Belœil (where her mother resided as the Château is owned by the House of Ligne) as the last children (and only daughter) of Prince Alexander of Thurn and Taxis, and his first wife Princess Marie Susanne of Ligne.
 Her parents divorced in 1919.

 At the time of her birth she possessed the style of Serene Highness as a member of the Princely House of Thurn and Taxis.
 She was also made Princess della Torre e Tasso in 1923 when her father was incorporated into the Italian nobility with the titles of "Prince della Torre e Tasso" and "Duke of Castel Duino", upon concession of Victor Emmanuel III of Italy, when Margarete's family moved to the Kingdom of Italy.

 Princess Margarete was a passionate scholar of natural sciences.
 She spent most of her childhood between the Thurn und Taxis' Duino Castle, in Trieste, and the Château de Belœil, in Belgium.